muratk5n/thirdwave/en/README.md

 ---

-Left-right combination.
-One neutralizes the other.
+Left-right combo.
+One hand giveth the other hand taketh away.

 Al Jazeera: "Israel set to approve 4,000 settler units in occupied West Bank"